-From September 1, 2008 to August 31, 2009, there were ten new wells spudded in the nine-township area immediately surrounding the WIPP Site.
-Five new wells were drilled in the one-mile area surrounding the WIPP Site with one to the east and four to the west of the site.
+From September 1, 2009 to August 31, 2010, there were twenty-eight new wells spudded in the nine-township area immediately surrounding the WIPP Site.
+Twelve new wells were drilled in the one-mile area surrounding the WIPP Site with five to the east and seven to the west of the site.
 Figure 3 shows the status of all known hydrocarbon wells drilled within the one-mile area of the WIPP Site.
-Of the ten new wells, eight were drilled in Eddy County and two in Lea County.
-One of the wells was to the northeast of the site, two were to the east, three were to the south, and four were to the west of the site.
-Bass Operating and Production Company and EOG Resources drilled the most new wells in the nine-township area with two wells each.
-Chesapeake Operating, Devon Energy Production Co., OGX Resources, OXY USA Inc., Pogo Producing Co. and Strata Production Co. drilled one well each.
+Of the twenty-eight new wells, twenty-four were drilled in Eddy County and four in Lea County.
+Three of the wells are to the northeast of the site, four are to the east, twelve are to the south, and eight are to the west of the WIPP Site.